justindav1s/openshift-ansible-on-openstack/README.md

 A DNS server is required somewhere on the network.
 This repo roles an playbooks to distribute zone files to the server.

-#### All the facts about a host
-ansible -i ../ansible/inventory infra1.swlon.datr.eu -u cloud-user -m setup

-#### Reboot all hosts
-ansible -i ../ansible/inventory all -m command -a "reboot"

-#### Ping all hosts
-ansible -i ../ansible/inventory all -m ping

 ## Openshift-tasks CICD work flow